 There are two options for implementing this custom configuration.
 You can use either, so choose the approach that you’re most comfortable with or that will be most convenient.

-1. First install the agent, and then create the CustomAgent.config file as described above in the agent’s folder.
+1. Install the agent, and then create the CustomAgent.config file as described above in the agent’s folder.
 Once this is complete, restart the StackifyMonitoringService so that it will pick up the new file and start routing traffic through the proxy.
 Installing using this method will allow traffic to flow around the proxy server until you install the CustomAgent.config file and restart the agent.

-2. First create the folder where you will be installing the Stackify agent (C:\Program Files (x86)\Stackify by default), create the CustomAgent.config file in the folder, and then install in the usual manner.
+2. Create the folder where you will be installing the Stackify agent (C:\Program Files (x86)\Stackify by default), create the CustomAgent.config file in the folder, and then install in the usual manner.
 This will ensure that from the very first communication the agent picks up the proxy configuration and routes traffic appropriately.